vipulnaik/diet-exercise-health/profile-information/health-profile.md

     teeth.
 I also cover my tongue and cheek, and do a final round focused on the gums.

-    About once every 2 to 5 days (aspirationally every 3 to 4 days),
-    after regular brushing, I lightly brush my back teeth with a small amount of baking soda toothpaste, to reduce staining of the back teeth.
+    About once every 2 to 5 days (aspirationally once every 2 days), after regular brushing, I lightly brush my back teeth with a small amount of baking soda toothpaste, to reduce staining of the back teeth.